 Architectural Fieldwork Symposium

-The Maryland Historical Trust invites the submission of presentation abstracts for our annual Architectural Fieldwork Symposium scheduled for March 28, 2024.
-The symposium will be held in person at MHT offices in Crownsville, Maryland.
-The event brings together field surveyors, architectural historians, preservation planners, and related practitioners from across the region to discuss recent research and innovative project methodologies.
+The Maryland Historical Trust's annual Architectural Fieldwork Symposium brings together field surveyors, architectural historians, preservation planners, and related practitioners from across the state to discuss recent projects, themes, and methodology.

 Past Events